SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 "Real school," he said.
 "Back East.
 A place called Carlisle, in Pennsylvania.
 They teach Indian children there.
 Make something of them."

 I was fifteen years old.
 I had been with the Army for seven years.
 I could read and write English better than many of the soldiers.
 I could ride, shoot, track, and survive.
 I had traveled thousands of miles across territories I never asked to see.
-I had watched Yavapai people hunted and killed and confined to reservations.
+I had watched Yavapai people hunted, killed, and confined to reservations.

 And now I was going to school to be "made into something."